laynz28/Hin-VC/README.md

 ## 🤝 Contributing 🤝

 Interested in contributing to this project?
-We're always looking for collaborators.
+Ilaria is always looking for collaborators.
 Feel free to open a pull request on Hugging Face.

 ## 📄 License 📄

-This project is released under the `openrail` license.
+This project is released under the `INCU` license.
-For more details, please contact Ilaria.
+For more details, please check the license file.
+For further questions feel free to contact Ilaria.